theryanchow/LunarLander/README.md

 CS7642 Project 2: OpenAI’s Lunar Lander problem, an 8-dimensional state space and 4-dimensional action space problem.
 The goal was to create an agent that can guide a space vehicle to land autonomously in the environment without crashing.

+This is an implementation of Double Deep Q-learning with experience replay trained with 5000 epochs.

 ![Alt Text](etc/lunarlander.gif)